MrWhoz/emap-server/README.md

 ## How to deploy:

-1. Clone or fork this project and install nodeJS (ofcourse).
+1. Clone or fork this project and install nodeJS (get from https://nodejs.org/en/).
 2. cd into the emap-server folder and run:
 ```
 npm install